apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-kubeblocks-to-0.9.1.md

 ## Upgrade Addons

-If you didn't specify `upgradeAddons` as `true` or your Addon is not included in the default installed addons, you can upgrade Addons by running the commands provided below to use the v0.9.x API.
+If you didn't specify `upgradeAddons` as `true` or your Addon is not included in the default installed Addons, you can upgrade Addons by running the commands provided below to use the v0.9.x API.

 :::note